DanielTsiang/price-tracker-app/README.md

 * **Database Backend**: The app connects to a PostgreSQL database using SQLAlchemy.
 It manages a `price_history` table for logging prices and a `schedule_settings` table for the UI configuration.
 * **Health Check**: Accessing `/?endpoint=health` on the app's URL will return a `{"health": "green"}` JSON response, useful for automated monitoring.
-* **Web Scraping**: Selenium and `webdriver-manager` are used to launch a headless Chrome browser, navigate to the product page, accept cookies, and click the buttons corresponding to the desired mattress options.
+* **Price Retrieval**: The script sends a GET request directly to an internal product API endpoint.
+It passes the desired mattress specifications as URL parameters and parses the returned JSON to extract the current price.
 * **Scheduling**: A Streamlit `@st.fragment(run_every="10s")` function periodically checks if the current time matches the schedule stored in the database.
 * **Frontend**: `streamlit` provides the web interface, including the "Check Price Now" button, the schedule controls, the notification link, and the data table displaying the price history.